martinky/qt-interactive-coding/README.md

 ## Summary

-Simple, cross-platform library to automate the process of compilation and execution of C++ code from within an application during runtime.
+Simple, cross-platform library to automate the process of compilation and execution of C++ code from within a running application.
 Allows to use C++ as a scripting language.
 This library is implemented using Qt and therefore is suitable for integrating with Qt projects.

 Possible uses: